ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/07-thermostats.md

 2. **Canonical ensemble (NVT)** — constant number of particles (N), volume (V), and temperature (T)
 3. **Isothermal–isobaric ensemble (NPT)** — constant number of particles (N), pressure (P), and temperature (T)

-Simulation of the NVE ensemble is relatively straightforward, provided that the MD algorithm conserves the total energy of the system.
+- NVE simulations are straightforward if total energy is conserved.

-The NVT ensemble is often more practically relevant because, in real experimental systems, temperature is easier to control than total energy.
-To maintain constant temperature, a **thermostat** algorithm is required.
+- NVT simulations use a **thermostat** to maintain constant temperature.

-In many applications, simulations are performed at constant temperature and ambient pressure.
-In addition to a thermostat, these simulations require a **barostat** algorithm to control the pressure.
+- NPT simulations use both a **thermostat** and a **barostat** to maintain constant temperature and pressure.

 ## Temperature Control Algorithms